open-wc/open-wc/docs/faq/unit-testing-custom-events.md

 #### firstUpdated

 Testing `firstUpdated` is a little tricky.
-As soon as you add the component to the DOM, it is executed——with an arbitrary delay depending on the work your component does (https://lit-element.polymer-project.org/guide/lifecycle#firstupdated).
+As soon as you add the component to the DOM, it is executed - with an arbitrary delay depending on the work your component does see [lit-element lifecycle](https://lit-element.polymer-project.org/guide/lifecycle#firstupdated).

 To test this, you can use `fixtureSync` and `await oneEvent` to resolve the event.